PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 - Certificate Consumer **MAY** send a notification of acceptance or rejection via POST /companycertificate/feedback.
   Certificate Provider **MUST** respond according to the [error handling](#212-error-handling).

+- Certificate Provider **MAY** send a notification of availability via POST /companycertificate/available after the referenced company certificate is exposed in their catalog.
+  Certificate Consumer **MUST** respond according to the [error handling](#212-error-handling).
+- Certificate Consumer **MAY** implement the [available endpoint](#2113-company-certificate-available) for the Certificate Provider to send availability notifications to, but **MUST** set the correct access policy on the offer, when choosing to do so.

 Business Application Provider:
-- Business Application Provider **MUST** implement all features of the Certificate Notification API, including the support the push, the pull and also the feedback mechanism.
+- Business Application Provider **MUST** implement all features of the Certificate Notification API, including the support of the push, the pull and also the feedback mechanism.
 - Business Application Provider **MUST** offer the push mechanism option to the Certificate Consumer application user, if the Certificate Consumer supports the push mechanism.

 ##### 2.1.5.1 PUSH Mechanism